 Branching is pseudomonopodial and planar, with subaxillary branches

-Above: Deheubarthia splendens axis with axillary tubercle branch (Kenrick and Crane, 1997
+Above: A reconstruction of Deheubarthia splendens † axis with axillary tubercle branch from Kenrick and Crane, 1997

 Early Emsian Age of the Wepion Formation, Belgium